 Staking Yield Components

-Stakers who don't use RevTec receive a default staking yield, which consists of newly minted SOL tokens (aka inflation), MEV tips collected by the Jito client, and priority fees (aka block rewards).
+Stakers who don't use RevTec receive a default staking yield, which consists of newly minted SOL tokens (aka inflation), tips collected by the Jito client, and priority fees (aka block rewards).
 These are combined and passed onto the staker, minus the validator operator's commission fees.
+The combination of Jito tips and priority fees are commonly referred to as "real economic value", or REV. They both serve the same purpose, which is to increase the likelihood that a transaction is included by a validator in a block.
+RevTec will combine these two yield sources and pass them onto holders of revSOL.

-As on-chain activity spikes (e.g. during mints, airdrops, liquidations, or major DEX trades), the number and value of MEV opportunities increase—leading to higher cumulative tips and thus greater REV for validators and stakers.
+As on-chain activity spikes (e.g. during mints, airdrops, liquidations, or major DEX trades), the number and value of arbitrage opportunities increase—leading to higher cumulative tips and thus greater REV for validators and stakers.
 As shown below, the amount of REV generated on Solana is highly correlated with the on-chain trading volume.

 Priority Fees

-Users on Solana pay transaction fees directly to validators to incentivize the inclusion of their transactions in blocks.
-During periods of high network congestion—when many transactions are competing for block space—users often raise their fee levels to increase the likelihood of inclusion.
+In more detail: During periods of high network congestion—when many transactions are competing for block space—users often raise their fee levels to increase the likelihood of inclusion.
 This is especially true for traders and MEV searchers, who are willing to pay high fees to ensure the timely execution of arbitrage or other profitable strategies.

 Originally, Solana’s protocol design specified that 50% of transaction fees were burned (permanently removed from supply), while the remaining 50% went to validators.
 However, in May 2024, the passing of SIMD-96 changed this, allowing validators to retain 100% of transaction fees, significantly increasing their potential earnings during periods of elevated activity.